The History of the Sign: A Sign Of The Times: Tragic Suicide Off The H

 She instead made the arduous hike up the canyon hill to the Hollywood Sign, her one-time beacon of hope but now a symbol of failure and rejection.
 She climbed 50 feet up a workman’s ladder to the top of the “H” and plunged to her death.
 Peg Entwistle – dubbed by tabloids as the “The Hollywood Sign Girl” – was only 24 years old.

-In a cruel twist of irony, a letter to Peg arrived the day after her death from the Beverly Hills Playhouse.
+According to Hollywood legend, a letter to Peg arrived the day after her death from the Beverly Hills Playhouse.
 She was offered the lead role in a play…about a woman driven to suicide.

 Here is a clip of Peg Entwistle’s rare film performance in Thirteen Women released the year she died, 1932.